1. Introduction & who we are

 We collect data in four ways:

 - Directly from you.
-Everything your family types into Hubbly: members, tasks, events, meals, lists, journeys, notes, medications, moods, the PIN and so on.
+Everything your family types into Hubbly: members, tasks, events, meals, lists, trips, notes, reading logs, medications, moods, the PIN and so on.

 - Automatically.
 Crash and error diagnostics (Sentry) and product analytics (PostHog) are generated as you use the app, along with basic device and app-version information needed to make sense of them.